Document Type : Original Article

 Abstract

-The enviromental conditions and vineyard management techniques considerably affact on budbeak, flowering and fruit yeild.
-Therfore, in this study the effect of soil application of seaweed extract and potasium sulfate on budbreak and flowering of hayward kiwifruit was investigated.
-The treatments was appliation of 7.5 g seaweed each vine two and four weeks before budbreak, and 150 g potasium sulfate for each vine two, four and eight week before bud break.
-The results showed that application seaweed extract two weeks before budbreak significantly increased budbreak (54%) as compared to control (39%).
-Furtheremore, the most broken buds (84%) was produced flowering shoots in seaweed treatment.
-The highest mean flower number (1.63) and king flower (1.53) per winter buds was found in seaweed treatment just two weeks before budbreak.
-The lowest mean flower number (0.79) and king flower (0.72) per winter buds was found in control.
-However, application potassium two weeks before normal budbreak increased budbreak percentage, but the most broken buds was vegetative shoots.
-Advance application of potasium, increased mean flower number, king flower per winter bud, and flowering shoots.
-However, lateral flowers incidence was high.
-Overall, soil application of seaweed especially just little before budbreak increased flowering and result to increase productivity in Hayward kiwifruit vineyard.
+Environmental conditions and vineyard management practices strongly influence budbreak, flowering, and fruit yield.
+Therefore, this study investigated the effect of soil application of seaweed extract and potassium sulfate on budbreak and flowering of ‘Hayward’ kiwifruit.
+Treatments included the application of 7.5 g seaweed extract per vine either two or four weeks before budbreak, and 150 g potassium sulfate per vine applied two, four, or eight weeks before budbreak.
+The results showed that application of seaweed extract two weeks before budbreak significantly increased budbreak (54%) compared with the control (39%).
+Furthermore, in this treatment, 84% of broken buds developed into flowering shoots.
+The highest mean number of flowers (1.63) and king flowers (1.53) per winter bud were also observed in the seaweed treatment applied two weeks before budbreak, whereas the control had the lowest values (0.79 flowers and 0.72 king flowers per winter bud).
+Although the application of potassium sulfate two weeks before budbreak increased the percentage of budbreak, most of the broken buds developed into vegetative shoots.
+Earlier application of potassium sulfate increased the mean number of flowers, king flowers per winter bud, and flowering shoots; however, it also resulted in a higher incidence of lateral flowers.
+Overall, soil application of seaweed extract, particularly shortly before budbreak, significantly enhanced flowering and has the potential to increase productivity in ‘Hayward’ kiwifruit vineyards.

 Keywords